AmazingAng/WTF-Solidity/Languages/en/04_Return_en/readme.md

 ## Tutorial summary
-In this section, we introduced function return values `return` and `returns`, including return multiple variables, named returns, and reading full and part of return values using destructuring assignments.
+In this section, we introduced function return values `return` and `returns`, including returning multiple variables, named returns, and reading full and part of return values using destructuring assignments.